redhat-developer/intellij-knative/README.md

 ### Undeploy Function

 A deployed function can be undeployed.

-## Previous releases

 ### 0.1.0